CruisesBest Time to Travel

 Think

 I've stayed in hotels with gold-plated faucets that left me feeling nothing.
-On the Mekong, a plate of dragon fruit on a teak table made me feel like the richest person alive.
+On the Mekong, a plate of dragon fruit on a star-wood table made me feel like the richest person alive.

 The Old Definition